-The AICPA ethics exam is requires by most state boards after passing the CPA exam in order to become certified and obtain a CPA license.
-The CPA ethics exam is a take home test that comes with a textbook and is taken online.
+The AICPA ethics exam is required by most state boards after passing the CPA exam in order to become certified and obtain a CPA license.
+The CPA ethics exam is a take-home test that comes with a textbook and is taken online.

 I’m sure that last thing you want to hear after you pass the CPA exam is that you have to take another test, but this one is pretty easy and can be taken as many times as you need to.

 Let’s talk about the ethics exam details, how to sign up for it, and how to pass it.